ClickHouse/ClickHouse/benchmark/README.md

 ### Realism

-The dataset is derived from real production data.
+The dataset is derived from accurate production data.
 The realistic data distributions allow to correctly account for compression, indices, codecs, custom data structures, etc. which is not possible with most of the random dataset generators.
 The workload consists of 43 queries and can test the efficiency of full scan and filtered scan, as well as index lookups, and main relational operations.
 It can test various aspects of hardware as well: some queries require high storage throughput; some queries benefit from a large number of CPU cores and some benefit from single-core speed; some queries benefit from high main memory bandwidth.

 ## Limitations